Buying real estate in Slovenia?

 Sources: Slovenia Times, Government of Slovenia

-4) Maribor property prices will drop as young people move to bigger cities for better jobs
+4) Property prices in Maribor will fall as young people move to bigger cities for jobs

 Maribor is seeing a shift as young professionals head to bigger cities for better job prospects.